-- will Outline the organogram. - will review the training policy, prepare and implement the yearly training policy. - will develop and implement the HR and recruitment policy. - will restructure long term debt plan. - will plan and implement measures to increase revenue generation
+• will Outline the organogram.

+• will develop and implement the HR and recruitment policy.

+■ will restructure long term debt plan.

+will plan and implement measures to increase revenue generation

+Reduction of Non-Revenue Water

-- Major challenges/Problems of Chittagong City are Leakages, Old Pipes, Pilferage, Illegal Connections. - Solution: To overcome this challenges CWASA has taken following action; - a) Vigilance team, b) Regular maintenance, c) Mass media advertisement, d) School campaign e) Installed new pipes through KWSP-1 Project funded by JICA - Solvey Following achievements are like as , - a) Now NRW of CWASA are 15% to 20%. - b) Lower Customer complain. - c) Skilled man-power
+- Major challenges/Problems of Chittagong City are Leakages, Old Pipes, Pilferage, Illegal Connections. - Solution To overcome this challenges CWASA has taken following action; - a) Vigilance team, b) Regular maintenance, c) Mass media advertisement, d) School campaign e) Installed new pipes through KWSP-1 Project funded by JICA

+S Following achievements are like as ,

+- a) Now NRW of CWASA are 15% to 20%.

+- b) Lower Customer complain.

+- c) Skilled man-power